Ghana has over 500 Senior High Schools across its 16 regions categorized into Category A, Category B, Category C, and

 9. Obuasi Secondary Technical School

 Obuasi Senior High Technical School is a co-educational second-cycle public high school institution in Obuasi in the Ashanti Region of Ghana and it’s known to be one of the most stubborn SHS in Ghana.
 The school recently reached the quarter-finals of the National Science and Maths Quiz Competition.

-They have won the Ashanti regional Milo soccer competition in 2005 and 2015.
+They won the Ashanti regional Milo soccer competition in 2005 and 2015.

-In the Zonal Inter Colleges Athletics competition, they have won several times.
-Students of the school were claimed to have created ‘a touchless bin’ in the fight against COVID-19.
-Also was the first school to win the maiden Sci-Tech Innovation Challenge, 2021.
+In the Zonal Inter Colleges Athletics competition, they won several times.
+Students of the school were claimed to have created a touchless bin’ in the fight against COVID-19.
+Also was the first school to win the maiden Sci-Tech Innovation Challenge in 2021.

 Adisadel College, popularly known as “ADISCO,” is an Anglican boys’ boarding school in Cape Coast, Ghana.